tensorflow/tensorflow/tensorflow/compiler/plugin/poplar/docs/device_selection.rst

 ``--dump_schedule_as_dot`` creates a file containing the scheduled HLO graph as a graphviz DOT file.

+``--tensor_map_file_path`` will cause a JSON file containing the tile mapping of all tensors to be written to this directory.

 ``--fallback_scheduler`` uses the standard TensorFlow scheduler, instead of the GraphCore specific one.